-As performance horse owners, we can be hyper-aware of pain or lameness in our horse.
+As performance horse owners, we can be hyper-aware of pain or lameness in our horses.
 When they start to show pain, the symptoms can start out small—your horse starts to dip their back when you curry them and pins their ears when you cinch the saddle.
-Later on, they may bolt when you cue for the canter and explode into a bucking bronco.
+Later on, they may bolt when you cue for canter transitions and explode into a bucking bronco.

 These are just some of the symptoms associated with kissing spine, known in the veterinarian and equine health community as overriding dorsal spinous processes.
-Other clinical signs of lumbar or thoracic impingement can include failure to maintain gait and lead, cross-firing in the hind end, or switching leads while cantering.
+Other clinical signs of lumbar or thoracic impingement can include failure to maintain gait and lead, cross-firing in the hind end, painful withers, or cross-cantering.
 Another sign is hollowing of the back when being brushed and pain upon palpation of the back and spine.
 Your veterinarian can provide a diagnosis of kissing spine after reviewing radiographs of the horse's back.
 Thermography and a bone scan can offer further information.

 While kissing spine was once a career-ending diagnosis for performance horses, veterinary medicine has made great strides in the last 15 years, and more horse owners are seeking surgery to correct the condition.
-Before the surgical procedures, horse owners had to rely on treatment options such as corticosteroid injections, acupuncture, chiropractic, anti-inflammatories, muscle relaxants, physical therapy, mesotherapy, and shockwave therapy to help give their equine athletes some relief from the pain that can be associated with kissing spine.
+Before the surgical procedures, horse owners had to rely on treatment options such as corticosteroid injections, acupuncture, chiropractic, anti-inflammatories, muscle relaxants, physical therapy, mesotherapy, and shockwave therapy to help give affected horses some relief from the pain that can be associated with kissing spine.

 Symptoms of kissing spine can include pinned ears when cinching the saddle, hollowing their back when being brushed, pain upon palpation of the back and spine, bolting when cued to canter, failure to maintain a gait or lead, cross-firing in the hind end, and switching leads while cantering.